 3. Right-click on your current network and select Properties.

-4. Now, double click on Internet Protocol Version 4 (TCP/IPv4) and select ‘Use the Following DNS server address’.
+4. Double-click on Internet Protocol Version 4 (TCP/IPv4) and select ‘Use the Following DNS server address.

-5. Enter the following DNS and save the changes afterwards:
+5. Enter the following DNS and save the changes afterward:

 Once done, go back to Discord and check if the problem is solved.